tmt96/rs-object-space/README.md

 # rObjectSpace

-An object store library for highly concurrent program written in Rust
+An object store library for highly concurrent program written in Rust.
+Find API & documentation at `src/lib.rs`.

 ## Building